183rd Airlift Squadron: Reconnaissance

 The squadron was constituted as the 183rd Tactical Reconnaissance Squadron in 1953 and allotted to the Air National Guard.
 It was organized at Hawkins Field, Mississippi and extended federal recognition on 1 July 1953.
 The squadron was assigned to the 117th Tactical Reconnaissance Group, of the Alabama Air National Guard, but operational control was exercised by the Mississippi Air National Guard.

 The 183rd was initially equipped with World War II-era Douglas RB-26C Invader night photographic reconnaissance aircraft.
 The black RB-26s were light bombers that were modified for aerial reconnaissance in the late 1940s Most of the aircraft received were unarmed Korean War veterans, which carried cameras and flash flares for night aerial photography.
-Upon mobilization, the squadron would be gained by Tactical Air Command (TAC).
+Upon mobilization, the squadron would be gained by Tactical Air Command.